luizeduard0/luizeduard0/README.md

 I get excited about opportunities where I'm able to work with smart people and build meaningful products that have a real human impact.

-I love connecting with new people, give me a shout at luiz@divisio.tech or here on [LinkedIn](https://www.linkedin.com/in/luizeduard0/)!

 <!--
 **luizeduard0/luizeduard0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.